This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 For a more upscale experience, Yaletown has several fine dining restaurants, classy lounges and stylish patio venues that attract Vancouver’s elite.

-Granville Island is the most popular market in Vancouver but you can also visit the Lonsdale Quay in North Vancouver and the Summer Night Market in Richmond.
+Granville Island is the most popular market in Vancouver but you can also visit the Lonsdale Quay in North Vancouver and the Richmond Night Market in the summer.

 The trip takes 1.5 to 2 hours and the Sea-to-Sky Highway is arguably the most beautiful stretch of highway in the world.